 Maintain a current US Lacrosse membership and NCSI background screening

-A current membership and background screening maintains a Level 1 or Level 2 CEP certification and qualifies you to enroll in the Level 3 CEP certification program.
+A current membership and background screening maintains a Level 1 or Level 2 Coach Development Certification and qualifies you to enroll in the Level 3 certification program.
 The criminal background check is based on guidelines from the National Council for Youth Sports, the FBI PROTECT Act and the National Center for Missing and Exploited Children.
 FAQ

 Note: If you currently have a background screening on record with NCSI, please view our instructions on sharing it with US Lacrosse.